 Being from Ecuador, Thanksgiving was not a holiday I grew up with.

-Anyway, for some reason, I don’t really remember even one Thanksgiving celebration at school.
-Isn’t that weird??
+For some reason, I don’t really remember even one Thanksgiving celebration at school.
+Isn’t that weird?
 I sure hope that it’s only my memory that’s failing me right now, and not that our American school didn’t include Thanksgiving on their teaching agenda.
-If anything, I feel like I should be remembering Thanksgiving more than Halloween, as I think Thanksgiving is a way more special holiday.
+If anything, I feel like I should be remembering Thanksgiving more than Halloween.
+Since I think Thanksgiving is a way more special holiday.

-If you love Pumpkin Pie and want to enjoy it with a twist, I recommend you try these bars out.
-They are soft, kind’a crunchy (from the nuts) and super delicious!
+If you love Pumpkin Pie and want to enjoy it with a twist, I recommend you try this Pumpkin Pie Paleo Soft Bars recipe out.

 - 2 eggs

-- 1 cup cashew meal (you can process raw cashews finely in food processor if you don’t have cashew meal available)
+- 1 cup cashew meal (process raw cashews finely in a food processor if cashew meal is not available)

 - ½ cup walnuts

 - 1 ½ tsp pumpkin pie spice

 - Preheat oven to 350 F. Grease pan with coconut oil and set aside.